mc-cip/spec/format_spec.md

 ### `summary` (optional)

 A short, one sentence summary of the Project.
-HTML and Markdown SHOULD NOT be used.

----

-### `icon` (optional)

-A URL to an icon of the Project.
-It is RECOMMENDED to use JPEG or PNG images.
-Images encoded into the field, such as a Base64 encoded PNG, SHOULD NOT be used.
+Any form of rich text such as HTML SHOULD NOT be used.

 ---